passion4IT/Facebook-Login/README.md

 # Facebook-Login
-Facebook login app using SailJs and Bootstrap
+Facebook login app using SailJs, passport, bcrypt and Bootstrap

 # Instructions to setup: